Israel launches new wave of attacks on southern and eastern Lebanon

 Israeli media are reporting that “Israel wants to expand its presence in southern Lebanon, expand that buffer zone,” she said, but “Hezbollah says it has so far repelled advances on a number of axes.”

+Earlier on Tuesday, Lebanon’s National News Agency (NNA) reported that Israeli warplanes launched attacks overnight on the towns of Almajadel, Chaqra, Srifa and in the Bekaa Valley.

-Earlier on Tuesday, NNA reported heavy Israeli attacks near the town of Ansariya as well as on the outskirts of Bint Jbeil and Ainatha.
+NNA also reported heavy Israeli attacks near the town of Ansariya as well as on the outskirts of Bint Jbeil and Ainatha.
 It said four people were killed in the Bint Jbeil district.

 Al Jazeera Arabic reported other Israeli attacks in the southern Lebanese towns of Majdal in the Tyre district and Kafr Sasir in the Nabatieh district.